TAP-GGC/Pi-AI/README.md

 <p align="center">
   <img alt="Template Logo" src="media/logos/Pi-Transparent.png" width="" height="250" />
   <h1 align="center">Pi&AI</h1>
-  <p align="center">A project for students to enrich their study experience in mathematics by team Pi # </p>
+  <p align="center">A project for students to enrich their study experience in mathematics by team Pi Sharp </p>
 </p>
 <!-- the emojis are not set in stone!
 If you'd like you can remove them entirely or select your own from https://gist.github.com/rxaviers/7360908 you are welcome to -->

 ## :loudspeaker: About
-The objective of the workshop is to get students motivated to create their own generative ai models by demonstrating how we created a SLM study assistant.
+The objective of the workshop is to get students motivated to create their own generative ai models by demonstrating how we created a SLM study assistant and interactable interface.
 <!-- You can look at other TAP projects if you need a better idea of how to describe your workshops objectives -->

-This workshop has participants do ...
+This workshop has participants learn about data training works with small language models and give a demonstration on how they can create their own step by step.

 ## :bulb: Project Information
 <!--